 I got another unpleasant surprise once I’d confirmed that transferal of my domain, created my account, and paid.

-When I last transferred a couple of domains between registrars, the new registrar didn’t complete the transfer until I had entered my DNS information in their web interface and confirmed I that they should complete the transfer process.
+When I last transferred a couple of domains between registrars, the new registrar didn’t complete the transfer until I’d entered my DNS information in their web interface and confirmed I that they should complete the transfer process.

 At Hover, however, you can’t set name servers or add DNS entries until the domain transfer is completed.
 Hover also doesn’t copy over your existing name server or even the bare minimum of your DNS entries when they setup your domain.
 Meaning your domains will revert back to their default name servers upon the completion of the transfer process.
 Since your domain’s DNS will be wiped out, you’re left with a domain name that doesn’t work until you can re-configuring the domain.